IanTBlack/rcrv-ffs/README.md

 git clone https://github.com/R-DESC/rcrv-ffs.git
 ```

-To add the Python classes to Path...
+To add the Python modules to Path...

 1. Open your user .bashrc with `sudo nano ~/.bashrc`.
 2. At the end of the file, add `export PYTHONPATH=/home/$USER/rcrv-ffs`.